ethan-mgallagher/design_drive_development_distilled_notes/README.md

 # design_drive_development_distilled_notes
-Notes on the book Design Driven Development Distilled
+Notes on the book Domain Driven Design Distilled

 Just open the notes file, it will display in GitHub